Our rating(4.3/5)

 Chargebacks €10 each

-Payouts are processed free to your bank account, or to the SumUp Business Account if you are directing payouts there.
+Payouts are processed free to your bank account, or to the SumUp Business Account if directed there.

 If a customer disputes a payment, a chargeback fee of €10 occurs.